jxsvoboda/sycek/README.md

 that ccheck cannot parse this source file yet, or the file has incorrect syntax.

+You can opt to disable particular groups of checks.
+This can be useful, for example, if you have a code base that does not use HelenOS formatting style, but you would still like to use ccheck to look for other issues.
+To disable a group of checks, use `-d <check>`.
+Available groups are

+  * `fmt` Formatting
+  * `hdr` Header style
+  * `invchar` Invalid characters
+  * `loop` Loop style
+  * `sclass` Storage class issues

 You can also use ccheck-run.sh to check or fix all .c/.h files under a certain directory.